folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 **Grace period.** Enter a grace period for overdue items.
 If you choose to have a grace period, there will be no overdue fine until after the loan due date/time plus the grace period interval.
 If the grace period expires and the item has not been returned, the grace period will count towards calculating an overdue or lost fee/fine.
 Adding a grace period to a due date follows the same logic that you chose for closed library due date management if the grace period lands in a closed time for the service point.

-**Item limit.** Enter an item limit for items borrowed under this policy.
+**Item limit.** Enter the maximum number of items that can be borrowed by one patron under this policy.
+Leave blank to have no item limit.

 #### Renewals